 6. Check for doneness: To ensure the thighs are cooked thoroughly, check for clear juices when pierced with a fork or a knife.
 If the juices run clear, the turkey thighs are fully cooked.
 If the juices are still pink, continue cooking until they run clear.

-See also How long to cook a pork boston butt
+See also How to cook st louis pork ribs in the oven

 By following these expert tips, you can achieve perfectly cooked turkey thighs that are juicy, flavorful, and safe to eat.
 Enjoy your delicious turkey thighs as a main dish or as a tasty addition to your favorite recipes.